stormycloudy/stormycloudy.github.io/src/happy_new_year_2020.md

 Some expectations for 2020, as it just starts:

 1. Get more papers written.
-Or just in general, getting more writting done.
+Or just in general, get more writting done.
 I should probably also revisit the book *How to Write a Lot*.

 2. Find a better balance between my research and personal life.
-I felt i've done much better in the previous year.
+I felt I've done much better in the previous year.
 Thanks to the important persons in my life.

 3. **Be happy**.
 In every aspect.